Breed Facts

 EXMOOR

-Natural selection has shaped the characteristics of the Exmoor.
+Natural selection has shaped the characteristics of the Exmoor, and their coat is unlike that found in any other breed.
 Its winter coat has two layers: an insulating undercoat and an outer coat of greasy, coarse hair that is almost waterproof.
-This insulation is so effective that snow will collect on the ponies’ coats because not enough heat is being lost to melt it.
-An ability referred to as “snow thatching.”
+This insulation is so effective that snow will collect on the ponies’ coats – referred to as “snow thatching” – because not enough heat is being lost to melt it.
 The body hair grows in patterns that facilitate the shedding of water, and the plentiful mane, tail, and forelock protect delicate parts of the body.
 The Exmoor has a very large nasal cavity, giving space to warm cold winter air, and a raised rim around the eye protects it against water and debris.
-The ponies’ uniform brown coat is adaptive as camouflage, and no white markings disrupt this concealing color.
-A lighter brown called “mealy” is found on the muzzle, around the eyes, and on the flanks.
+The ponies’ uniform brown coat – from bay to dun with black points – is adaptive as camouflage; white marks are not allowed on ponies that are registered.
+A lighter brown (“mealy”) is found on the muzzle, around the eyes, and on the flanks.

 Did you know: